IdleBrickRBLX/CylindricalCast/README.md

     local Cast = Cylinder:Solve(yourCFrame)

     if Cast then
-        print(Cast) -- Prints the table of hits end end)
+        print(Cast) -- Prints a table of what was hit end end)
 ```